-From now on in this text, curvature will always mean intrinsic curvature.
-Like an ant on a surface, also observers in space can only detect intrinsic curvature.
+From now on in this text, curvature will always mean intrinsic curvature, i.e., Gaussian curvature and its higher-dimensional analogs.
+Like an ant on a surface, also an observer in space can only detect intrinsic curvature.
 Therefore, only intrinsic curvature is of interest in the description of nature.

-Note that the curvature can be different from place to place, and that it can be positive, as for an egg, or negative, as for the part of a torus nearest to the hole.
-A saddle is another example of the latter case, but, unlike the torus, its curvature changes along all directions.
-In fact, it is not possible at all to fit a two-dimensional surface of constant negative curvature inside three-dimensional space; one needs at least four dimensions, as you can find out if you try to imagine the situation.
+We note that the curvature of a surface can be different from place to place, and that it can be positive, as for an egg, or negative, as for the part of a torus nearest to the hole.
+A saddle is another example of negative curvature, but, unlike the torus, its curvature changes along all directions.
+In fact, it is not possible at all to fit a two-dimensional surface of constant negative curvature inside three-dimensional space; we need at least four Challenge 283 e dimensions to do so, as you can find out if you try to imagine the situation.

 For any surface, at every point, the direction of maximum curvature and the direction of minimum curvature are perpendicular to each other.
-This relationship, shown in Figure 79, was discovered by Leonhard Euler in the eighteenth century.
-You might want to check this with a tea cup, with a sculpture by Henry Moore, or with any other curved object from your surroundings, such as a Volkswagen Beetle.
-The Gaussian curvature K defined in (184) is in fact the product of the two corresponding inverse curvature radii.
+This relationship, shown in Figure 82, was discovered by Leonhard Euler in the eighteenth century.
+You might want to check this with a tea cup, with a sculpture by Henry Moore, or with any other curved Challenge 284 e object from your surroundings, such as a Volkswagen Beetle.
+The Gaussian curvature K defined in (187) is in fact the product of the two corresponding inverse curvature radii.
 Thus, even though line curvature is not an intrinsic property, the Gaussian curvature is.